 This type of podcast offers much more of a personal take on history and how it combines the events of the war.

 The podcast is relatively new, just showing up in late 2017.

 The merging of human emotion and authentic communication makes the podcast even more worth listening.

 History Extra is one of the greatest and most ambitious podcasts out there.

 It tends to focus more on British history regarding topics anywhere from the crusades, to D-Day landings.

 It comes from the BBC History Magazine team.

-One of the best things about the podcast is that is continuously updated.
-Twice a week History Extra podcast brings you interviews with important historians.
+One of the best things about the podcast is that it’s continuously updated.
+Twice a week History Extra brings you interviews with important historians.

-Another important factor is its relationship with the present day facts and discoveries that also have an important role in the History Extra podcast.
+Another important factor is its relationship with the present day facts and discoveries that also have an important role in the podcast.

 History Extra seems to acknowledge the thread that connects history with the present day and how we can use it to build a better, more informed society.